 “The combining of visual medium with the sound medium, they have an exponential kind of effect on each other, and it becomes very powerful,” says Winokur.
 “When you take a movie, which is essentially, typically a canned experience --- it’s something that’s been programmed in advance --- but you add the live band to it, it brings a new level of kind of spontaneity and excitement to a film showing.
 And audiences just love it.”

 The Alloy Orchestra runs through some of their other themes during the “L’Inhumaine” sound check.
-An eerie melody on a musical saw fills in for Claire Lescot’s supposedly mesmerizing singing voice.
-And the movie’s hero, the young engineer Einar Norsen, is given a rapid pattern of odd slightly-off percussion notes that are used to suggest the engine of his sports car in one scene, and the machinery in his laboratory in others.
+An eerie melody on a musical saw fills in for the supposedly mesmerixing singing voice of Leblanc's character, Claire Lescot.
+And the movie’s hero, the young engineer Einar Norsen (played by Jaque Catelain), is given a rapid pattern of odd slightly-off percussion notes that are used to suggest the engine of his sports car in one scene, and the machinery in his laboratory in others.